josephamcdonald/Newzy/README.md

 # Newzy

-### Find your own "Newzy" news!
+### Find and display your personalized "Newzy" news!

-**Simple...Efficient...Free.** Newzy gathers and displays the news results you want to see.
+**Simple...Efficient...FREE.** Newzy gathers and displays the news results you want to see.
 These results are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")